johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 <img src="/assets/images/2025-01-24-health-check-ups-on-open-source-software-projects/process-fig.png">

-The proposed process focuses on semi-automating the health assessments, where OSS components at the intake stage, are manually inspected using standardized checklist with automated tool support as needed.
+<a href="/assets/slides/OSS_Health_Interview_Survey.pdf">The proposed process</a> focuses on semi-automating the health assessments, where OSS components at the intake stage, are manually inspected using standardized checklist with automated tool support as needed.
 Inspections need to be lightweight yet rigorous enough to capture the concerned health aspects of importance.
 A lightweight documentation process is needed to persist and index analysis for future follow-up, peer-review, and training.

 A quantitative screening and monitoring process is required for OSS components already integrated and deployed.
 This part needs to be automated as large amounts of dependencies commonly exist, so manual overviews and inspections are not applicable.
 Tooling should ideally be customized and integrated into CI/CD pipelines or run on regular occasions.